MatthewWilsonBCAA/rpgChatGame/Characters/Classes/index.md

 ### Archer

-A subclass of Warrior, they are trained to use a bow and arrow.
+A subclass of __Warrior__, they are trained to use a bow and arrow.
 Their main goal is not accuracy, but to get as many arrows in the enemy as possible.

+#### Bowman

+A subclass of __Archer__.

 ### Paladin

-A subclass of Warrior, they depend on outlasting the enemy in drawn out combat.
+A subclass of __Warrior__, they depend on outlasting the enemy in drawn out combat.

 ### Knight

-A subclass of Warrior, their main standard is honor, and hold to it like it is their life (In many cases it is).
+A subclass of __Warrior__, their main standard is honor, and hold to it like it is their life (In many cases it is).

+## Barbarian

+A __Barbarian__ is the general economical and political outcast, living in poverty or shunning.
+They are not all bad, but most fall to the lowest standards possible.

+##